Application of projection algorithms to differential equations: boundary value problems: Examples

 Within $6$ iterates of Newton's method, the norm of the difference between subsequent even iterates or subsequent odd iterates is less than $1${ E}$-19$.
 By way of contrast, DR and AP appear to work well from all of these starting points.
 At right we show a plot of relative error for DR with $21$ iterates starting from the affine function values.

-We summarize the experimental results more generally in Table~\ref{tab:big}.
+We provide an overview summary of our experimental results in Table~\ref{tab:big}.
 In the first column we report how many iterates it took for $\log_{10}$ of the ``peak'' relative error for DR to go down by $1$.
 In the second column we report this for AP where peaks need no longer be considered.
 In the third column we give the average number of iterates which compose the individual oscillations in the relative error of DR (as in Figure~\ref{fig:bookerr}).
 In the fourth column we report for DR the ratio of peak \emph{error from the approximate solution} to peak \emph{relative error}.
 Because the two different peaks do not coincide, we take each peak in the error from the approximate solution and compare it to the \emph{previous} peak in the relative error.
 In the fifth column we report for AP the ratio of error from approximate solution to the relative error; in this case peaks no longer need be considered.
-In the final column we show the error of the approximate solution from \eqref{sys} to that of the true solution.
+In the final column we show the error of the approximate solution \eqref{sys} (obtained by Newton's method) from the true solution.

 Analysis of a stuck problem revealed that regular oscillations in relative error were conspicuously absent.
-This is shown at left in Figure~\ref{fig:relativeerror} where for Example~\ref{ex:PaperAbs} with $N=21$ and starting with $\lambda=6$, DR appears stuck after $5{ {\rm E}}5$ iterates.
+This is shown at left in Figure~\ref{fig:relativeerror} where for Example~\ref{ex:PaperAbs} with $N=21$ and starting with $\lambda=6$, DR appears stuck after $5${ E}$5$ iterates.
 Original attempts to catalogue average oscillation length for relative error resulted in data which appeared at times periodic.
 This led to the discovery that the pattern in relative error may tend toward a predictable pattern other than smooth oscillation.
 This is shown for Example~\ref{ex:BraileyAbs} with $N=11$ at right in Figure~\ref{fig:relativeerror}.